Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 Benefits of Chicken Colored Eggs

-It is said that colorful eggs in your backyard will provide far more nourishment, as eggs generated by hens elevated on pasture are currently much healthier (or taste so much better).
+It is said that colorful eggs in your backyard will provide far more nourishment, as eggs generated by hens elevated on pasture are much healthier (or taste so much better).

 This means the color of an egg or even an eggshell has less to do with how nutritious it is.
 The only other major difference here is the shell pigment.